Azure/ai-hub/docs/responsibleai.md

 * Respond: The fourth step is to respond or remediate the occurrence of the potential harms and risks, by applying appropriate actions and tools.
 This can include model updating, model retraining, model deprecation, prompt revision, content correction, content deletion, content reporting, and content feedback.
 These steps should be performed in a cyclic and continuous manner, as the LLMs and the use cases evolve over time.
 The developers and the organizations should also document and communicate the process and the outcomes of the mitigation steps, to ensure transparency, accountability, and trustworthiness of the AI applications.

-### How to Use Prompt Engineering to Create Effective and Responsible AI Applications?
+### How to use Prompt Engineering to create effective and responsible AI applications?

 Prompt engineering is the process of designing and refining natural language prompts that elicit the desired outputs from LLMs.
 Prompt engineering can help to improve the performance, quality, and safety of the AI applications, by providing additional context, data, and parameters to the LLMs.
 Prompt engineering can also help to reduce the need for model fine-tuning or retraining, by leveraging the zero-shot or few-shot learning capabilities of the LLMs.
 To use prompt engineering effectively and responsibly, it is recommended to follow these steps: